 Only students with documented learning disabilities will have the option of extended time.
 The official healthcare provider documentation must include the amount of extra time that the student is to receive (ex.
 1.5- or 2.0-time extension).
-The hard copy of the documentation must be filed in the Vice President for Academic Affairs.
+The hard copy of the documentation must be filed in the office of the Vice President for Academic Affairs.